Run Away! Run Away!

 “Foppish, irresponsible, and very needed” — Pat Kane, Thoughtland.

-“Excellent publications which deserve a wide readership.” — Tom Hodgkinson, editor of the Idler and author of How to be Free.
+“Excellent publications that deserve a wide readership.” — Tom Hodgkinson, editor of the Idler and author of How to be Free.

 “I have the latest New Escapologist on my bedside table.
 I go nowhere without it.
 And I always make sure New Escapologist is on it.” — Ian Macpherson, writer and comedian.